How to Add a PDF Link in Google Sheets (Link PDFs to Cells Easily)

 • Edit access to the Google Sheet you're working in

 Before you add a PDF link in Google Sheets, the file needs to be in Google Drive and have the right access.
-This gives you a shareable URL for the built-in methods and makes the file easier to identify later.

 If the PDF is already in Google Drive, skip to the next section.